sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     The animal's location within your shelter.
 This should correspond to a location in your database.
 ANIMALUNIT
     The unit within the animal's location within the shelter, eg: pen/cage number.
-ANIMALSPECIES
+ANIMALJURISDICTION
+    The jurisidiction to allocate the animal to based on entry circumstances (usually pickup) ANIMALSPECIES
     The animal's species.
 This should match a species in your database.
 ANIMALHOUSETRAINED